 How do you Find the Additive Inverse of a Given Number?

-Just change the sign of the given number and we get its additive inverse.
+In order to find the additive inverse of a given number, we just change the sign of the given number to get its additive inverse.
 For example, the additive inverse of 8 is -8 and the additive inverse of -35 is 35.

 What is the Additive Inverse Formula?